wmorgan/dcos-docs/1.7/usage/service-discovery/load-balancing.md

 ### Recommendations

 #### Caveats
-1. Do not firewall traffic between the nodes
+1. Do not firewall traffic between the nodes.
-2. Do not change `ip_local_port_range`
+2. Do not change `ip_local_port_range`.
-3. You must have the `ipset` package installed
+3. You must have the `ipset` package installed.
 4. You must use a supported [operating system](/docs/1.7/administration/installing/custom/system-requirements/).

 #### Persistent Connections
 It is recommended when you use our VIPs you keep long-running, persistent connections.
 The reason behind this is that you can very quickly fill up the TCP socket table if you do not.
 The default local port range on Linux allows source connections from 32768 to 61000.
 This allows 28232 connections to be established between a given source IP and a destination address, port pair.
 TCP connections must go through the time wait state prior to being reclaimed.
 The Linux kernel's default TCP time wait period is 120 seconds.
 Given this, you would exhaust the connection table by only making 235 new connections / sec.

 #### Healthchecks
 We also recommend taking advantage of Mesos healthchecks.
 Mesos healthchecks are surfaced to the load balancing layer. **Marathon** only converts **command** healthchecks to Mesos healthchecks.
 You can simulate HTTP healthchecks via a command similar to `test "$(curl -4 -w '%{http_code}' -s http://localhost:${PORT0}/|cut -f1 -d" ")" == 200`.
 This ensures the HTTP status code returned is 200.
 It also assumes your application binds to localhost.
-The ${PORT0} is set as a variable by Marathon.
+The `${PORT0}` is set as a variable by Marathon.
 We do not recommend using TCP healthchecks as they can be misleading as to the liveness of a service.

 ### Demo
 If you would like to run a demo, you can configure a Marathon app as mentioned above, and use the URI `https://s3.amazonaws.com/sargun-mesosphere/linux-amd64`, as well as the command `chmod 755 linux-amd64 && ./linux-amd64 -listener=:${PORT0} -say-string=version1` to execute it.
 You can then test it by hitting the application with the command: `curl http://1.2.3.4:5000`.
 This app exposes an HTTP API.
 This HTTP API answers with the PID, hostname, and the 'say-string' that's specified in the app definition.
 In addition, it exposes a long-running endpoint at `http://1.2.3.4:5000/stream`, which will continue to stream until the connection is terminated.
 The code for the application is available here: `https://github.com/mesosphere/helloworld`.